jtsulliv/jtsulliv.github.io/_posts/2017-08-16-perceptron.md

 Depending on the loss function used, SGD can take on many other forms.
 For additional details about SGD using other loss functions and variations, [here is a good resource](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).

 ## Step-by-step Example
 A good way to understand exactly how the Perceptron works is to walk through a simple example.
 I'm going to use a [NAND gate](https://en.wikipedia.org/wiki/NAND_gate) model for my example, which has a very small linearly separable dataset.
-Given the two features $x_1$ and $x_2$, here's what the outputs $y$ are for the NAND gate:
+Given the two features $$x_1$$ and $$x_2$$, here's what the outputs $$y$$ are for the NAND gate:

 |$$x_1$$|$$x_2$$|$$y$$|
 |:---:|:---:|:---:|